solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 to predict the outcome.

-The cluster is currently vulnerable to a different kind of attack where an adversary with malicious intent can engage in MEV by writing or read-locking the accounts of their competitors through a transaction.
+The cluster is currently vulnerable to a different kind of attack where an adversary with malicious intent can block its competitors by writing or read-locking their accounts through a transaction.
 This attack involves carrying out intensive calculations that consume a large number of computational units, thereby blocking competitors from performing MEV during that particular block, and giving the attacker an unfair advantage.
 We have identified specific transactions that perpetrate this attack and waste valuable block space.
-As a result, it can prevent users from using their token accounts, vote accounts, or stake accounts, and dapps from utilizing their own accounts.
-With the proposed solution, every program, such as the token program, stake program, and vote program, can include instructions to employ the application fees feature on their accounts and return the fees if the user initiates the transaction.
-The attacker will find this option unfeasible as they will consume their SOL tokens more rapidly while maintaining the attack.
+The malicious transaction write locks multiple token accounts and consumes 10 million CU i.e around 1/4 the block space.
+As a result, such attacks can prevent users from using their own token accounts, vote accounts, or stake accounts, and dapps from utilizing the required accounts.
+With the proposed solution, every program, such as the token program, stake program, and vote program, can include instructions to employ the application fees feature on their accounts and rebate the fees if the user initiates the transaction.
+The attacker will find this option unfeasible as they will consume their SOL tokens more rapidly to maintain the attack.

 We are motivated to improve the user experience, and user activity and keep Solana a low gas fee blockchain.
 Keeping gas fees low and increasing user activity on the chain will help all the